 “We estimate four to six weeks, but it will depend on the applicants getting the required information to us,” Mary Kay Bean, communications specialist for the MGCB, said in an email.

-But with the waiver, Michigan citizens likely won’t have to wait that long to wager on sports and online casinos.
+But with the waiver, Michigan citizens likely won’t have to wait that long to wager on sports and Michigan gambling sites.
 The next step for a statewide launch hinges on the final licensing approval for the platform providers and operators wishing to enter the Michigan online market.
 Each operator and provider is required to submit approval letters they receive from independent test labs to show they are meeting the state’s technical requirements.

 Licensing is Key Step